This article aims to provide an overview of the main inkjet printing technologies.

 1. Drop on Demand - Ink only moved when needed, print mostly on flat surfaces, the print heads eject droplets discontinuously, "on demand".
-Operation is very simple and the marking very legible.
+The operation is very simple and the marking very legible.
 Usually used for macro-characters.

-Continuous ink jet printers include analogue and digital printers.
+Continuous ink jet printers include analog and digital printers.
 The main features of each are listed below.

 Characteristics of "digital" printers

-- Multiple jets per mm, used in 4" (100 mm) wide blocks, often stacked to create 4-colour images
+• Multiple jets per mm, used in 4" (100 mm) wide blocks, often stacked to create 4-color images

 Many CIJ systems use gear pumps.
 Diaphragm pumps are also used.
 In the past, most systems used two pumps.
 One for pressure and one for suction (ink return from the printhead).
 Now most manufacturers have developed single pump systems, with one pressure pump, and a venturi to create suction for the ink return.
 Alternatively, the diaphragm pump is used as an option.